Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in Fenton, MO

 • $20,800 for head of household

-If your deductible income is more than the above, you can itemize your return.
-The disadvantage is that doing your taxes takes longer, and you will have to document why you are eligible for the deduction when you send your returns.
+If your deductible income is more than the above, you can count up each deduction you're eligible for one by one.
+The drawback is that filing will be more complicated, and you will have to document why you are eligible for the deduction when you send your returns.

 Roth IRAs and Traditional IRAs both offer tax benefits in different ways.
-Savings you put into a traditional IRA may be fully or partially deductible, and the money is not taxed until you withdraw it.
-Savings put into a Roth IRA do not affect your taxable income, but you will not be taxed on the withdrawal, as long as you are over 59 1/2 and have had the account for at least five years.
-Your unique situation will determine what may be better for you in terms of tax planning.
-For example, if you expect your taxes to go up down the road, you can move savings from a traditional IRA to a Roth IRA to pay taxes on the conversation, while allowing the money to grow tax-free.
+Money you put into a traditional IRA may be fully or partially deductible, and you pay taxes on it when you withdraw it.
+Roth IRA contributions are not deductible, but the money grows tax free.
+Your age, income, and other factors will determine what may be better for you for your tax planning.
+For instance, if you expect your taxes to go up in the future, you can convert savings from a traditional IRA to a Roth IRA to pay taxes on the conversation, while allowing the money to grow tax-free.

 • Tax-Loss Harvesting

-If you lose money on the sale of any stocks, bonds, or options, you can offset the amount of capital gains tax you would be liable for if other securities sold at a profit.
-This strategy is utilized more with short-term capital gains, as the tax rate is often higher than long-term.
-The maximum deductible amount is $3,000 per year, but additional losses can be carried over into future years.
+If you lose money on the sale of any securities, you can offset the amount of capital gains tax you would have to pay if other securities sold at a profit.
+This strategy is utilized more with short-term capital gains, as the tax rate is typically higher than long-term.
+You can deduct up to $3,000 in capital gains losses per year, but additional losses can be carried over into future years.

 • Consider Paying Next Year's Bills Now —